 Here’s the list of supplies, tech, furniture and accessories required for any office setup

 If you could only get one item for an office, it would have to be a computer.
 It’s the heart of every office these days.
 You could literally run million-dollar businesses with a laptop.
 I exaggerate, but the point is, you will need a computer.

 1. Multiple monitors

-Multiple monitors is the most important item and suggestion in this list.
+A multiple-monitor setup is the most important suggestion on this list.
 If you don’t work with multiple monitors, you’re missing out on huge time-savings and getting way more done faster.
 When I ran a brick and mortar business, I bought every employee a second monitor because I knew they could get so much more done faster.
-I still can’t believe that most businesses don’t outfit all their employees with at least two monitors?
+I still can’t believe that most businesses don’t outfit all their employees with at least two monitors.

 That said, there are definitely diminishing returns with three monitors.
 I use three and I like it but the improvements are nothing like going from one to two monitors.
 It also depends on your set up.
 If your main computer is a laptop, which is a small screen, then two additional larger monitors are well worth it.

 Most businesses still use desktop computers.
 Some outfit employees with laptops, but desktop reigns supreme in the business world.
 The reason is that they cost less for the computing power.